-2. NYS Counties with No HealthySteps sites:
+1. NYS Counties with No HealthySteps sites:

-- a.
-One award will be made to any remaining NYS counties that: - Did not receive an award in Step 1.
-Poverty and No HealthySteps site and - Do not have an existing HealthySteps site or an anticipated award from the OMH HealthySteps RFAs in June 2022, November 2022, or June 2023 (See bold font, Table 5).
+One award will be made to any NYS county (regardless of region) that:

+- Does not have an existing HealthySteps site or an anticipated award from the OMH HealthySteps RFAs in June 2022, November 2022, June 2023, or August 2024 (See bold font, Table 3). - This distribution will not exceed 30 awards, the total number of counties with no HealthySteps site, as outlined in Table 3.